5 Healthcare Trends for 2022

 In recent years, healthcare data reporting and analytics have gained traction as a way to gain insight and support decision making within healthcare systems.
 Many agree that a reporting and analytics strategy is absolutely necessary for their success, leading to a trend of more and more health systems implementing strategies and allocating budgets for building new data infrastructure.

 This increased use of healthcare data can be attributed to its key role in allowing practitioners not only to identify current wellness trends within patients but also to predict future outcomes and trends.
 As EHRs advance in their tracking capabilities, data can easily be pulled and consolidated to be analyzed by supervisors.

 Additionally, healthcare data analytics reporting can allow supervisors to monitor provider performance across an organization.
 Measure data such as patient outcomes, appointment lengths, revenue generated, and patient satisfaction for individual providers.
 Supervisors can then leverage this data to identify providers ready for a promotion or raise and on the other hand, identify providers who need extra training and support in their current position.

-How Healthie fits: Healthie’s reporting feature is already equipped to track both business analytics and patient outcomes.
+How Healthie fits: Healthie’s reporting feature is already equipped to track both business analytics and patient outcomes, ahead of digital health trends.
 Our team can also create custom reports based on your business’ needs.
-Learn more here.
+Learn more about our free Starter plan here.

 2. Shifting towards value-based care